 |Review and update of local policies||No|

-What are the Kansas state laws and regulations that cover bullying?
+Which Kansas state laws and regulations cover bullying?

 How are bullying and cyberbullying defined in Kansas anti-bullying laws and regulations?